isomerpages/moe-silingpri/_departments/Character Education/Social Studies.md

 **FBL to National Orchid Garden – Primary Two**

-Our Primary 2 students went for their first Field-Based Learning (FBL) to National Orchid Garden.
+Our Primary Two pupils went for their first Field-Based Learning (FBL) to National Orchid Garden.
 FBL is part of the Social Studies curriculum where students explore, construct new knowledge and make connections to the topic being studied.
 Through this inquiry and authentic learning experience, students learn about our National Symbols and develop an appreciation for the diverse communities in Singapore.
 <img src="/images/47.png">

 **MBL to Geylang Serai Heritage Gallery – Primary Three**